 Much of your time can be wasted responding to emergencies that you can’t do anything about.
 That’s why we recommend creating an approved list of vendors that your tenant can call directly for specific emergencies.
 This removes you as the middleman and saves you time.
 Post your vendor list somewhere in the property where the tenants can reference it.

 For non-emergency problems, tell the tenant to keep a list that can be reviewed monthly.
 Fixing non-emergency things one-at-a-time costs more than fixing them all at once.
-If your tenant becomes too bothersome with non-emergency issues, explain how an explain how an excess of cost, time, and attention can lead to unavoidable rent increases.
+If your tenant becomes too bothersome with non-emergency issues, explain how an excess of cost, time, and attention can lead to unavoidable rent increases.

 Handle Problems Immediately